aaleino/todoman/README.md

 Open todo.md for editing, use default intervals (25 min work 5 min pause)

 Use up, down, right, left and enter in the menu to navigate.

-**ISSUE: Currently the highlight bar might be lost, just move up or down to make the highlight visible again.**

 	./todoman todo.md 40 10